freaches/B51-BE-Micro-Feature-Pemilu/README.md

     password    = akusukapisang
 ```

-note: you will received token which is used to authorization
+note: you will receive token that you can use to do authorization with

 ## **ARTICLES**